Changing courses or provider

 You can only transfer to another education provider within six months in limited circumstances:

 - You have obtained a Letter of Release from the University.

 The application process and circumstance in which the University can issue a Letter of Release are outlined in the University's International Student Transfer Policy.

 - You are a government sponsored student and your sponsor has agreed in writing with the transfer to another provider.

 - The course for which have received a Confirmation of Enrolment (CoE) ceased to be offered by the University and ceased to be registered on CRICOS.

 If you wish to transfer to another provider after you have completed six months of your principal course, you do not need to seek permission from the University.

-The University must inform the Australian Government Departments of Education (DIICCSRTE) and Immigration (DIBP) that you have transferred to another provider and will cancel your Confirmation of Enrolment (COE).
+The University must inform the Australian Government Department of Education and the Department of Immigration (DIBP) that you have transferred to another provider and will cancel your Confirmation of Enrolment (COE).
 If you are transferring to another education provider, there may be visa implications if your student visa was granted under the Streamlined Visa Processing.
 You may need to apply for a new student visa if your new course is in a different education sector and/or the education provider is a non-Streamlined Visa Processing provider.
 For further information, please refer to DIBP’s website.
-Please contact DIBP on 131 881 to discuss your circumstances.
+Please contact DIBP on 131 881 to discuss your circumstances